Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 ### Example: REST Assured and JUnit  ###

 By default, Tcases for OpenAPI generates a JUnit test class that uses [REST Assured](https://github.com/rest-assured/rest-assured) to execute requests.
-The name of the test class, by default, is derived from the `title` of the OpenAPI spec.
+The name of the test class, by default, is derived from the `title` of the OpenAPI definition.
 The package containing the test class can also be determined automatically from the destination directory if it follows Maven project conventions.